sharetribe/flex-docs/src/docs/operator-guides/transaction-process/index.md

 published: true
 ---

 Your marketplace exists to connect supply and demand.
 You have a unique vision of how this connection should happen.
-This article explains how to bring your desired user experience during a connection to life using the Flex transaction process.
+Flex makes this custom vision possible using its composable transaction process.

 ## Users interact through transactions